mufasa159/auth-api/README.md

 ## Setup Local Dev Environment

+**⚠️ Read everything before you proceed.
+Don't run all the commands you see.
+Some are just examples.**

 ### Step 1: Basics
-Open terminal or shell.
-Go to the root directory of this project.
+Clone this GitHub repository.
+Then open terminal or shell and go to the root directory of this project.
 ```
 cd auth-api
 ```